Monday, March 24, 2025

 No tail/tale publishing, circa 2018.

-My previous family turned me in, stating that I misbehaved with their elderly dog.
+My previous family turned me in, stating that I had misbehaved with their elderly dog.
 It had been said that I was driving him crazy!
 I was the second to be adopted on 8/18/18, clearing out the shelters' day!

 My record called me Belle, so for no known reason, Mom decided I was more of a Bella.
 I was beautiful either way!

 Hey, wait!
 Please don't forget me!
 I am Chance, pictured above, a Bichon Frise!
-I am 13-ish years old, so they think, and the eldest, and I like getting up early with mom and Aussie.
+I am 13-ish years old, so they think, and the eldest, and I like getting up early with Mom and Aussie.
 Bella sleeps late with Dad, till after seven most days, even later sometimes!

 I enjoy a good tug-a-war on the ropes Dad had twisted for Aussie and me, and sometimes even Bella plays, too!
-I was the last to be adopted on January 23, 2020.
+I was the last to be adopted, on January 23, 2020.

 I had been wandering the neighborhood for days when I saw Aussie and Bella in their living room window, so I hung out there.